TheP4trik-tech/TwitterClone/README.md

 # README

 This is twitter-like application  allowing user to follow/be followed, create public posts, search for other users.
 Gems used in this project:
 Devise
 Hotwire
 Tailwincss
-Kaminary
+Kaminary // will be implemented
+Hotwire // will be implemented

+* TO-DO
+* Search field for user search, hotwire for some modern design features.
+* Turbo follow/unfollow in users followers/followed tab
+* Post adding